 Standard & Poor’s interviewed over 150,000 adults in more than 140 countries to gauge global financial literacy.
 Only 33% of adults worldwide can correctly answer at least three out of four financial concepts involving risk diversification, inflation, numeracy, and compound interest.

 A lack of understanding creates an abundance of uncertainty and stress, which helps explain why 60% of employees report feeling somewhat or very stressed about their financial situations, or why 62% of millennials want a financial advisor to walk them through every step of the retirement planning process.

-8. Fees can rob your retirement blind
+17. Fees can rob your retirement blind

-Life is full of fees: convenience fees, installation fees, cancellation fees, ATM fees, checked-bag fees, it never ends.
-Most of the time these fees are expressed in dollar signs, unless we’re talking about investing fees.
-Wall Street has some of the most elusive fee disclosures you’ll find.
+Convenience fees, installation fees, cancellation fees, ATM fees, checked-bag fees … It never ends.
+These fees are usually expressed in dollar signs unless we’re talking about investing.
+Wall Street has some of the most elusive fee disclosures.
 Instead of dollar signs, expense ratios (the most common fees in retirement accounts) are expressed as percentages.

 Follow Eric on Twitter @Mr_Eric_WSCS